 A father who is certain a child is not his biological child but who is presumed to be the legal father of the child because of a paternity presumption can overcome that presumption, but it is not always as straightforward of a task as it might seem.
 Where two or more men are presumed to be the legal father of a child because of a paternity presumption, a court may determine which presumed father would be the child’s legal father – even if this person is not the presumed father of the child.

-Arami Law Office’s team of skilled Chicago family law attorneys are here to assist Illinois residents establish paternity and can help challenge paternity where appropriate.
+Arami Law’s team of skilled Chicago family law attorney are here to assist Illinois residents establish paternity and can help challenge paternity where appropriate.
 Contact our firm at (312) 212-1399 or contact us online for assistance with your case today.